TypNull/DownloadAssistant/README.md

 - M3U downloads
 - Restart with part download of chunks

 The download assistant library is based on .Net 6.0 and manages your download requests.
-It uses the [Shard.Requests](https://github.com/TypNull/Requests) library to handle the downloads
+This dowloader uses the [Shard.Requests](https://github.com/TypNull/Requests) library to handle the downloads
 It contains classes that help you to download your desired files.
 _Tested with more than 1000 simultaneously HTTP Requests and file sized over 80Gb_